rabbitmq/cluster-operator/README.md

 Please read [contribution guidelines](CONTRIBUTING.md) if you are interested in contributing to this project.

+## Releasing

+To release a new version of the Cluster Operator, create a versioned tag (e.g. `v1.2.3`) of the repo, and the release pipeline will generate a new draft release, alongside release artefacts.

 ## License

 [Licensed under the MPL](LICENSE.txt), same as RabbitMQ server.